The TwinGEO Integrated Territorial Framework

 - adapt to different institutional contexts

-- scale from local projects to national systems
+- scale from local implementations to national systems

-The value of TwinGEO lies not in prescribing solutions, but in providing clarity of structure.
+The value of TwinGEO lies not in prescribing solutions, but in providing structural clarity.